willprice/GulpIO2/README.rst

 Data Iterator
 -------------

-You can use GulpIO data iterator and augmentation tools to train your own model, independent from the choice of your deep learning library.
+You can use GulpIO data iterator and augmentation functions to load GulpIO dataset into memory.
-For a working example on different deep learning libraries please refer to  `examples/GulpIOTrainingExample.ipynb`.
+For a working example given on different deep learning libraries please refer to  ```examples/GulpIOTrainingExample.ipynb```.

-We provide archetypical `dataset` wrappers that work for general supervised cases of image and videos datasets.
-If you need a particular use, you might need to create your own dataset by inheriting `dataset.py` and overwriting `__getitem__` and `__len__`.
+We provide archetypical ```dataset``` wrappers that work for general supervised cases of image and video datasets.
+If you need a particular use, you might need to create your own dataset by inheriting ```dataset.py``` and overwriting ```__getitem__``` and ```__len__```.

-Below is an example loading dataset with GulpIO data loader interface and defining transformation functions augmenting your dataset.
+Below is an example loading an image dataset with GulpIO loader and defining augmentation pipeline.
 Transformations are applied to each instance on the fly.
-Some transformations have video and image versions since some of the augmentations need to be aligned video-wise.
+Some transformations have separate video and image versions since some of the augmentations need to be aligned video-wise.

 .. code:: python